alexisorellana/alexisorellana.github.io/_pages/research.md

 	&nbsp;

-<li> Licensure Tests and the Supply of Teachers (with <a href="https://sites.bu.edu/marcuswinters/" target="_blank">Marcus Winters</a>) </li>
+<li> Licensure Tests and Teacher Supply (with <a href="https://sites.bu.edu/marcuswinters/" target="_blank">Marcus Winters</a>) </li>

 <details>
 <summary><b>Abstract</b></summary>

+Public school administrators struggle to staff classrooms with qualified teachers, especially within shortage areas such as STEM.
 Applying a regression discontinuity design to administrative data from Connecticut, we provide causal evidence that licensure test requirements reduce the supply of eligible teachers by deterring candidates who fail their first attempt.
-Failing a basic-skills test required for entry into a teacher preparation program reduces the probability a candidate eventually earns any state teaching certification by 2 p.p. and decreases the likelihood of obtaining an endorsement to teach within a shortage area by 1.5 p.p., or about 10% relative to the average first-time test-taker.
-Failing a subject-matter certification test typically administered near the completion of a preparation program reduces the probability of earning any certification by 3.9 p.p.
-Among those who take a test to teach within a shortage area, failing the first administration reduces the likelihood of eventually gaining an endorsement in special education or STEM subject by 6.1 and 6.9 p.p., respectively.
+The effect is especially large for those seeking an endorsement to teach STEM subjects.
+The deterrent effect grows substantially larger for scores further away from the passing threshold.
+Consistent with findings from other states, licensure test scores are only modestly correlated with a teacher’s later value-added contribution to student test scores.
 </details>